Bob Farrell

 MERRILL LYNCH

-• He spent 45 years with Merrill Lynch as Chief Market Analyst and Senior Investment Advisor
+• Bob Farrell spent 45 years at Merrill Lynch, serving as Chief Market Analyst and Senior Investment Advisor, where he became one of Wall Street’s most influential strategists.

-• He authored the firm’s Market Analysis Comment which was distributed to individual and institutional clients worldwide beginning in 1971.
+• Beginning in 1971, he authored the firm’s widely followed Market Analysis Comment, distributed to institutional and individual clients worldwide.

-• He was the first to use the term “sentiment” analysis to describe psychological indicators which is used extensively today.
+• He was also the first to formally use the term “sentiment analysis” to describe psychological market indicators—a methodology that has since become a cornerstone of modern investing.